ucb-substrate/substrate2/docs/docusaurus/versioned_docs/version-release/getting-started/inverter.md

 This tutorial will demonstrate how to invoke both [ngspice](https://ngspice.sourceforge.io/index.html) and [Spectre](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/circuit-simulation/spectre-ams-designer.html) from Substrate to run transient simulations.
 You can choose to use whichever simulator you would like, but make sure to install the appropriate simulator before running your Rust code.
-We recommend an ngspice version of at least 41.
+We recommend an ngspice version of 37-41, though support for later versions will be added in future releases.

 ### SKY130 PDK